-So by now you've stuffed yourself with enough cranberry-soaked turkey to last you until next year.
-Still, there's a formidable amount of leftovers and you're kidding yourself if you think you won't be craving them when you wake up tomorrow with a food coma/hangover.
+By now, you've stuffed yourself with enough cranberry-soaked turkey to last you until next year.
+Still, there's a formidable amount of leftovers, and you're kidding yourself if you think you won't be craving them when you wake up tomorrow with a food coma/hangover.

-If you plan on hanging on to them for more than a week, store the pie in the freezer, if not, a refrigerator will do.
+If you plan on hanging on to them for more than a week, store the pie in the freezer.
+If not, a refrigerator will do.
 All types of pie freeze well unless it is made of very delicate components.
-You might want to scrape off any whipped cream before you store it, though—that does tend to pick up freezer burn after a short period of time.
+You might want to scrape off any whipped cream before you store it, though — that does tend to pick up freezer burn after a short period.